To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 The Workhouse | Visit Nottinhamshire

-Built in 1824, The Workhouse has housed many of the poorest in society, giving them food and shelter in return for work.
-50 years on, and Firback infirmary was built to provide medical care for The Workhouse.
-In the 1970s it became a careward, after eventually closing its doors in the 1980s.
-Over decades, The Workhouse has seen many a tragic tale, housing the ill, the mentally infirm, the elderly and children with no homes.
+Built in 1824, The Workhouse in Southwell has housed many of the poorest in society, giving them food and shelter in return for work.
+50 years later, an Infirmary was built on-site to provide medical care for the residents of the Workhouse.
+In the 1970s, this building became a care ward, eventually closing its doors in the 1980s.
+Over the decades, The Workhouse has seen many a tragic tale, housing the ill, the mentally infirm, the elderly and children without homes or families.

 8. Church Rock Cemetery